vodquang96/django-anymail/docs/esps/sendinblue.rst

   If you are ignoring unsupported features and have multiple reply addresses, Anymail will use only the first one.

-**Single tag**
-  SendinBlue supports a single message tag, which can be used for filtering in their dashboard statistics and logs panels, and is available in tracking webhooks.
-  Anymail will pass the first of a message's :attr:`~anymail.message.AnymailMessage.tags` to SendinBlue, using their :mailheader:`X-Mailin-tag` email header.

-  Trying to send a message with more than one tag will result in an error unless you are ignoring unsupported features.

 **Metadata**
   Anymail passes :attr:`~anymail.message.AnymailMessage.metadata` to SendinBlue